OGGF & NOGA Partnering for Middle School Mentorship Program

 Participating girls will be invited to attend a Sunday afternoon

-clinic from 4 pm – 5 pm held throughout the summer,
+clinic from 4 pm – 5 pm in the month of June, culminating in a Fun Fall Play Day.

 Please contact Lynne Plaisance, Executive Director for More Information.
 (440) 479-9579 or lynneplaisance@gmail.com